Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Generation of DeepFakes

 Facebook has constructed an extremely large face video dataset to enable the training of detection models.
 They organized a famous DeepFake Detection Challenge (DFDC) \citep{dolhansky2020deepfake} Kaggle competition.
 The DFDC is a publicly-available face swap video dataset, with 128,514 videos, over 100,000 total clips sourced from 3,426 actors.
 They use various face swap methods with two kinds of augmentations (distractor and augmenter).
 Distractor means overlaying various kinds of objects (including images, shapes, and text) onto a video while augmenter means applying geometric and color transforms, frame rate changes, \etc., onto a video.

-\cite{dong2020identity} has built a large-scale DeepFake detection dataset ``Vox-DeepFake'', which has a total of 2 million real videos and fake videos.
-Compared to existing datasets, it has better quality and diversity in terms of identities and video contents.
+\cite{dong2020identity} have built a large-scale DeepFake detection dataset ``Vox-DeepFake'', which has a total of 2 million real videos and fake videos.
+Compared to existing datasets, it has better quality and diversity in terms of identities and video content.
 Furthermore, they have supplied the explicit reference identity information for each real/fake video, which is more informative than previous datasets.

 DeeperForensics-1.0 \citep{jiang2020deeperforensics} has represented the largest face forgery detection dataset by far, with 60,000 videos constituted by a total of 17.6 million frames.
-There are 50,000 original collected videos and 10,000 manipulated videos include 100 actors.
+There are 50,000 original collected videos and 10,000 manipulated videos including 100 actors.
 In particular, 55 of them are males and 45 of them are females.
 The actors have four typical skin tones: white, black, yellow, brown.
 All faces are clean without glasses or decorations.
-Unlike previous data collection in the wild, they build a professional indoor environment for a more controllable data collection and add a mixture of perturbations to videos makes the dataset better imitate real-world scenarios.
-The perturbation added by systematically apply seven types of distortions (compression, blurry, noise, \etc) to the fake videos at five intensity levels.
+Unlike previous data collection in the wild, they build a professional indoor environment for a more controllable data collection and add a mixture of perturbations to videos making the dataset better imitate real-world scenarios.
+The perturbation is added by systematically applying seven types of distortions (compression, blurry, noise, \etc) to the fake videos at five intensity levels.
 They also propose DeepFake variational auto-Encoder (DF-VAE) as a new end-to-end face swap method.

-{As the previous fake datasets were filmed with limited actors in limited scenes, and the fake videos are generated with a few popular DeepFake software, the diversity of the dataset is scarce.
+As the previous fake datasets were filmed with limited actors in limited scenes, and the fake videos are generated with a few popular DeepFake software, the diversity of the dataset is scarce.
 In contrast, wild DeepFake can have many persons in one scene, and the scenes vary significantly.
 Meanwhile, wild DeepFake may even be generated by combinations of DeepFake software.
 Furthermore, the fake videos in the fake dataset may not be well processed for that the face regions in them often have perceptible distortions.
-To provide a more realistic DeepFake dataset, \citep{zi2020wilddeepfake} collect their dataset WildDeepfake, which contains 7,314 face sequences extracted from 707 DeepFake videos collected completely from the internet.
-WildDeepfake is able to test the effectiveness of DeepFake detectors against real-world DeepFake.}
+To provide a more realistic DeepFake dataset, \cite{zi2020wilddeepfake} collect their dataset WildDeepfake, which contains 7,314 face sequences extracted from 707 DeepFake videos collected completely from the internet.
+WildDeepfake is able to test the effectiveness of DeepFake detectors against real-world DeepFake.